 Ginger began practicing yoga in 2008 during a very stressful time in her life.
 She wanted to learn if yoga could quiet her mind and the many thoughts that swirled around if only for that hour.
 She also wanted to supplement her existing fitness regimen of cycling and weight training.
 Through the practice of Vinyasa Flow yoga, Ginger became aware of the importance of linking her breath and movement together, the cornerstone of yoga, which translated literally means “to join”.
 Ginger took the lessons she learned on her mat during her yoga practice to off the mat and in to her private life.
 She learned how to live a more harmonious and joyful life through yoga.

-Ginger completed her yoga 200hr RYT teacher training program at Yogasphere in early 2012 and founded Blossom Yoga later that same year in June.
-In February 2015, she completed Level One Restorative Yoga Teacher Training at Kripalu Center for Yoga and Health in Stockbridge, MA.
+Ginger completed her yoga 200 hr RYT teacher training program at Yogasphere in early 2012 and founded Blossom Yoga later that same year in June.
+In February 2015, she completed Level One Restorative Yoga Teacher Training at the Kripalu Center for Yoga and Health in Stockbridge, MA.
 She continued her studies in Restorative Yoga with Judith Hanson Lasater, Ph.D., PT and completed her signature Relax and Renew Level 1 Teacher Training in February of 2020.
 From September 2020 through August 2022, Ginger completed an additional training at the Kripalu School of Ayurveda and is a National Ayurvedic Medical Association (NAMA) board certified Ayurvedic Health Counselor (CAHC) who counsels clients about Ayurvedic diet and lifestyle habits to achieve better health through the wisdom of this ancient medical science.
-In addition, Ginger has a Master's Degree in Anatomy and Physiology which brings great depth and knowledge to her teachings and own practice.
+In addition, Ginger has a Master's Degree (MS) in Anatomy and Physiology which brings great depth and knowledge to her teachings and own practice.
 Ginger’s passion is teaching new students to yoga the basics of a yoga practice including meditation techniques, chanting, pranayama (breath control) and asanas (poses).
 She focuses on the importance of the proper alignment of poses to protect the student while also increasing their strength and flexibility.